eoinkelly/notes/web-browser/offline-storage.md

 ## LevelDB

 * is google implementation of IndexedDB
-* is used by Google to implement IndexedDB support in Chrom
+* is used by Google to implement IndexedDB support in Chrome
 * can be used as a backend for Riak
 * soon to be a backend for MariaDB
 * is very fast - outperforms SQLite and Kyoto Cabinet (according to wikipedia)